 Paul Edwin Potter Internship Program

-The Illinois State Geological Survey is thrilled to announce the 4th Annual Paul Edwin Potter Internship Program for the Summer of 2025.
+The Illinois State Geological Survey is looking forward to the 5th Annual Paul Edwin Potter Internship Program for the Summer of 2026.

 About the Internship